 What these giants, raising up to the clouds, only rarely want to discuss is the actual nature of their global presence and indeed the mandate.
 Instead, in the name of the business, the global presence is often declared before that has seen the light.
-All of the businesses, if not, advertise world class products and offerings, which for most part are just speculative derivatives.
-Not any single search engine giant, like not any single company or entity will ever reach global presence.
+All of the businesses, if not, advertise world-class products and offerings, which for the most part are just speculative derivatives.
+Not any single search engine giant, like not any single company or entity, will ever reach a truly global presence.
 And most of us know it, yet many try to advertise otherwise.
 Some sovereigns go so far as to send out their battalions of mad elephants, in the effort to try to build or uphold one.

-The legacy governments, many of them, like to play along with the beast, because they love the perverse game of peep shows.
-And for most of the time, they lick the cream off the muffin, to push themselves up, and in many cases to persecute their own dissidents and increasing ranks of political asylum seekers.
+The legacy governments, many of them, like to play along with the beast because they love the perverse game of peep shows.
+And for most of the time, they lick the cream of the muffin, to push themselves up, and in many cases to persecute their own dissidents and increasing ranks of political asylum seekers.
 There is not much cybersecurity left there.

 Recently Australian government authorities were reported to have been requesting one search engine business to tamper their product offerings, because, as they were reported to have been saying, the information offered by that product was revealing something about someone whose identity in a court proceeding was meant to be classified.
 While that may sound like a humble aim to protect that person, yet even when the giant beast did obey, what was done did little to none good for the person involved.
 And the truth is, that not even Australian government nor the giant care about the fate of that specific person, for most of the part they are just worried either about their business or about the capabilities in the cyberspace.
 You guess which one is more worried about which.
 Yet both of them were celebrated as winners in privacy management, cybersecurity as well as human rights.